cryptedx/copilot-orchestra/Conductor.agent.md

    The tool will elicit user input with options to approve or request revision.
 If user requests revision, gather additional context based on feedback and revise the plan, then request approval again.

+- **No Free-Text Chat:** Do not follow up with open-ended chat questions; rely solely on the MCP responses to determine next actions.

 6. **Write Plan File**: Once approved, write the plan to `plans/<task-name>-plan.md`.

 CRITICAL: You DON'T implement the code yourself.
 You ONLY orchestrate subagents to do so.

+CRITICAL: From the first step and in every subsequent phase, any time a clarifying question or explicit decision by the user is required, you MUST use the MCP elicitation tools.
+Do NOT ask the user for an additional free-text prompt in chat — that negatively impacts GitHub Copilot Premium Requests.
+Use the MCP endpoints (for example `copilot-orchestra-mcp/request_clarification`, `copilot-orchestra-mcp/request_plan_approval`, and `copilot-orchestra-mcp/request_phase_commit`) to gather inline feedback and approvals.

 ## Phase 2: Implementation Cycle (Repeat for each phase)